B3dHub/quick-baker-docs/docs/bake-groups.md

 <p><img :src="$withBase('/img/bake_group_added.png')" alt='' /></p>

 - Create a new bake group from selected objects by holding `SHIFT` and pressing `+` operator.
+- Create a high to low poly bake group from selected objects by holding `CTRL` and pressing `+` operator.

 ::: warning
 - High poly objects should have `_high` suffix.